suxinde2009/soundhelix/trunk/soundhelix/doc/README.txt

 -------------

 Configuration is done using an XML file.
 If no filename is provided at startup, the file "SoundHelix.xml" is read.
+A couple of example configuration files are included in the "examples" directory.

 Details about configuration are still to be written.